Home wiring: Typical features

 Power and telecommunication services generally require entry points into the home and a location for connection equipment.
 For electric power supply, a cable is run either overhead or underground into a distribution board in the home.
 A distribution board, or circuit breaker panel, is typically a metal box mounted on a wall of the home.
-In many new homes the location of the electrical switchboard is on the outside of the external wall of the garage.
+In many new homes, the electrical switchboard is located on the outside of the external wall of the garage.

 How services are connected will vary depending on the service provider and location of the home.

+The following home services are supported by discrete wiring systems: